ppapasaikas/SANJUAN/README.txt

 to obtain a help message with further explanations.

 Definition of parameters:
-SANJUAN allows the following two ways.
+SANJUAN can be run in two different ways:
-1. by arguments of the command line call
+1. by passing arguments on the command line, or
 2. by a text file containing parameter definitions

-Both ways of defining parameters are almost identical with one important exception regarding the way of defining the input files.
+Both ways of defining parameters are almost identical with one important exception regarding the way of defining the input files

-If input files are given as arguments to the comman line call, they have to be specified with full path and be given in a predefined order.
+If input files are given as arguments to the command line call, they have to be specified with full path and be given in a predefined order.
 The file names do not have to follow any specific naming convention.